norfolkjs/norfolkjs.github.io/README.md

 This repository contains the source code for Norfolk.js's user group website.
 We strongly encourage everyone to contribute as much or little as they wish.
 Not a developer?
 We can use documentation and design help as well!

-This website is built using [jekyll](http://jekyllrb.com), a static website and blog generator.
+This website is built using [jakyll](https://github.com/iambriansreed/jakyll) and TypeScript/Node alternative for [jekyll](http://jekyllrb.com), a static website and blog generator.
 This site is hosted using [GitHub Pages](http://pages.github.com) on Github.

 # Contributing